milgra/tutorials/pretty-and-functional-freebsd-desktop.md

 So why choose FreeBSD over Linux?
 Easy :
 - one kernel one distro - no fragmentation
 - exteremely well architected, clean design
+- easy to remember command line tools with logical switches
 - no systemd and pulse audio
 - no instability, freezing, random things, surprises